 The Direct Link Between Diet and Skin Cancer

 Different from the link involving the body’s interaction with sunlight, there is also a direct connection between diet and skin cancer too.

 Chiefly, this relates to the way the food we eat can influence our body.

-An example of this is that cancer cells feed on glucose to grow, so a diet high in sugar would allow melanoma cells to grow more efficiently.
+An example of this is that cancer cells can feed on glucose to grow, so a diet high in sugar may allow melanoma cells to grow more efficiently.

 Modern diets excessively high in sugar and refined flours provide an abundant supply of glucose, providing the ideal environment for cancer cells to thrive.

 Despite their “heart healthy” marketing slogan, refined vegetable oils are not good for our body.